MalekKamel/CoroutineRequester/README.md

 <img src="https://github.com/ShabanKamell/CoroutineRequester/blob/master/blob/raw/logo.png" height="200">

 A simple wrapper for Kotlin Coroutines that helps you:
-- [ ] Make clean Coroutine requests
+- [ ] Make clean RxJava requests.
+- [ ] Inline & Global error handling.
-- [ ] Handle errors in a clean and effective way.
+- [ ] Resume the current request after errors like token expired error.
+- [ ] Easy control of loading indicators.
 CorotineRequester does all the dirty work for you!

 ### Before CorotineRequester